-5. The faculty member will receive fifty percent (50%) of their salary during this time period, spread out over twelve (12) months.
+- a.
+Upon mutual agreement, the faculty member may have a 50% workload each semester for a maximum of three (3) academic years.
+Such decisions will take into account program/department needs and the preference of the faculty member. - 5.
+The faculty member will receive fifty percent (50%) of their salary during this time period, spread out over twelve (12) months.
 All benefits shall continue during this transition period.
 Any benefit that is salary based shall be based on the adjusted salary.
-A faculty member participating in this transition program shall be eligible to receive the annual increases, including merit, and bonuses as per the collective bargaining agreement.

-A faculty member may request to have the zero 6. workload in either the spring or fall semester of the academic year.
+A faculty member participating in this transition program shall be eligible to receive the annual increases, including merit, and bonuses as per the collective bargaining agreement. - 6.
+For those faculty members requesting zero workload in an academic semester, they may request to have the zero workload in either the spring or fall semester of the academic year.
 However, there is no guarantee of approval for the academic semester requested.
-The Dean shall make the final determination based on student/faculty scheduling needs.
-Where a faculty member has not been approved to have the zero workload for their requested semester, they may participate in the Transition Program for the first academic year approved by the Dean; they may then apply for a change to the semester for which they have the zero workload for the remaining years of the program participation.
+The Dean shall make determination the final based on student/faculty scheduling needs.
+Where a faculty member has not been approved to have the zero workload for their requested semester, they may participate in the

+Transition Program for the first academic vear approved by the Dean; they may then apply for a change to the semester for which they have the zero workload for the remaining vears of the program participation.
 Any adjustment shall be in the sole discretion of the Dean and not subject to the grievance/arbitration provisions of the TAUP contract or other dispute resolution process.
-Where a faculty member chooses not to apply for an adjustment to the academic semester assigned, the schedule of full workload/zero workload or zero workload/full workload shall continue for the duration of the transition period.
+Where a faculty member chooses not to apply for an adjustment to semester assigned, the academic the schedule of full workload/zero workload or zero workload/full workload shall continue for the duration of the transition period.

-7. Recruitment of Faculty: The university shall recruit faculty to replace faculty participating in the Transition to Retirement Program during the semester in which they carry the zero workload.
-The university may recruit/employ, in the university's sole discretion, adjuncts, nontenure-track faculty and/or tenure-track faculty.
-The university, in its sole discretion, may decide the number, rank, type of faculty, appointing School or College, appointing department and term of appointment.

-8. The university's decisions regarding the faculty hired to replace faculty participating in the Transition to Retirement Program shall not be subject to the grievance/arbitration provisions of the TAUP contract or other dispute resolution mechanism.
+- 7. Recruitment of Faculty: The university shall recruit faculty to replace faculty participating in the Transition to Retirement Program during the semester in which they carry the zero or 50% workload as applicable.
+The universitv mav recruit/employ, in the university's sole discretion. adjuncts, nontenure-track faculty and/or tenure-track faculty.
+The university, in its sole discretion, may decide type number, rank, of faculty. the appointing School or College, appointing department and term of appointment. - 8.
+The university's decisions regarding the faculty hired to replace faculty participating in the Transition to Retirement Program shall not be subject to the grievance/arbitration provisions of the TAUP contract or other dispute resolution mechanism.
 Faculty participating in the Transition to Retirement Program will count as one half (0.5) faculty member for the purpose of determining number of faculty for allocation or calculation of certain university benefits and/or programs (e.g., calculation of Sabbaticals).

-9. Election of Retirement: Acceptance of a faculty member's election to participate in the Transition to Retirement Program shall be at the discretion of the university based on departmental needs to ensure that every department within each school/college has the ability to meet academic and student needs.
-A decision to deny the election may not be grieved and shall not be subject to the grievance/arbitration provisions of the TAUP contract or other dispute resolution process.

-10. A faculty member not approved for participation in the year in which they apply may reapply the following year.

-11. The university may amend and/or modify the Transition to Retirement Program after discussion with and approval by TAUP provided such approval is not unreasonably withheld.

-S. Liability Protection
+- 9. Election of Retirement: Acceptance of a faculty member's election to participate in the Transition to Retirement Program shall be at the discretion of the university based on departmental needs to ensure that every department within each school/college has the ability to meet academic and student needs.
+A decision to deny the election may not be grieved and shall not be subject to the grievance/arbitration provisions of the TAUP contract or other dispute resolution process. - 10.
+A faculty member not approved for participation in the year in which they apply may reapply the following year. - 11.
+The university may amend and/or modify the Transition to Retirement Program after discussion with and approval by TAUP provided such approval is not unreasonably withheld. - S. Liability Protection